HBM/md-components/README.md

 ## Installation

-NodeJS >= 6 is required for automatically installing all peer dependecies.
+NodeJS >= 6 is required for automatically installing all peer dependencies.

 ```bash
 $ npm install --save md-components